Sports Medicine Fellowship: Overview

 Seven orthopedists, with active sports medicine practices and subspecialty orthopedists, Physiatrists and Radiologists all contribute to teaching the fellows.

 Primary care sports medicine physicians in the community serve as adjunct faculty who help with residency and Fellowship teaching as well as coverage of local events.
-These physicians include Dr. Kenneth Barnes, Dr. Rebecca Bassett, Dr. Adam Kendal, and Dr. Shane Hudnall.
+These physicians include Dr. Rebecca Bassett, Dr. Adam Kendal, Dr. Michael Hilts, Dr. Evan Corey, and Dr. Thomas Thekkekandam.
 To assure continuity, each fellow works primarily with one orthopedic office and is the team physician for one college and one high school.

 - Guilford College is an NCAA Division III school with approximately 2,000 students and multiple sports coverage opportunities.
 The Guilford College fellow works with Murphy and Wainer Orthopedics and is the team physician for Smith High School.